 4. Grand Canyon Railway

 Take a ride on the Grand Canyon Railway for a trip back in time.
-The lovingly restored rail cars ooze 1920s grandeur and the scenery you can admire during the ride is unrivalled.
+The lovingly restored rail cars ooze 1920s grandeur and the scenery you can admire during the ride is unrivaled.
 When you board this impressive Old West train, you get to experience the same journey people from all over the world have taken since the 1900s.

 The Grand Canyon Railway operates between Williams, Arizona, and Grand Canyon National Park South Rim.